 - The Monetary Authority of Singapore (MAS) has set up a FinTech and Innovation Group to oversee regulatory policies and development strategies in the financial sector.

 - There are no restrictions on capital flows in and out of Singapore.

 - There are around 200 banks in Singapore, including 40 representative offices, with a growing number choosing it as a base for their regional operational headquarters.

-- Singapore is the banking hub in Southeast Asia.
+- Singapore is the banking hub of Southeast Asia.

 - Singapore is the largest foreign-exchange market in Asia Pacific and the third largest in the world (Bank for International Settlements triennial global survey 2016).

-- The Monetary Authority of Singapore regulates the banking industry with a regulatory framework in line with international standards, although capital requirements for Singapore-incorporated banks are set higher than the Basel III minimum requirements.
+- The Monetary Authority of Singapore regulates the banking industry with a regulatory framework in line with international standards.
+MAS is consulting on revising the capital requirements for Singapore-incorporated banks to align them with the Basel III minimum requirements from January 1, 2022.

 - Both resident and non-resident companies are taxed on their Singapore-sourced income.
-However, in respect of resident companies, foreign-sourced income is taxed when it is remitted to Singapore although a remittance exemption may be available subject to the fulfilment of certain conditions set out.
+However, in respect of resident companies, foreign-sourced income is taxed when it is remitted to Singapore, although a remittance exemption may be available subject to the fulfilment of certain conditions.

 - Foreign company branch profits are taxed at the same rate as resident company profits.
 There is no branch profits remittance tax on the remittance of profits to a head office by the branch of a foreign company.